Frequently Asked Questions (FAQ)

 • The Division/Division's representative will introduce him or herself and introduce any observers that he or she has brought with them.

-• You and your representatives/family and friends will introduce yourselves.
-Or, you and your counsel will introduce yourselves.
+• You and your representative (if any) will introduce yourselves.
+If you have brought any observers, you will also introduce them.

 • In exceptional circumstances, new evidence may be permitted, with the permission of the Chair.